Mx-Angel/ConnText-Docs/Planning/UserStories.md

 - As a user, I want to have server-specific usernames so that I can differentiate my identity on different servers.
 - As a user, I want to join multiple servers so that I can participate in different communities.
 - As a user, I want to leave servers so that I can manage my participation in different communities.
+- As a user, I want to have the ability to delete all my data from a server when I leave it so that I can ensure my privacy and data security.
+- As a user, I want to be able to download my data from the ConnText platform so that I can keep a backup or transfer it to another platform.
+- As a user, I want to be able to access the ConnText platform from multiple devices so that I can stay connected regardless of the device I use.

 ### Server specific stories
 - As a user, I want to create a server so that I can host my own communication space.